 - i.
-A freestanding cell tower, antennas, and all related equipment and appurtenances shall be a color that blends with the surroundings. - ii.
-The use of reflective materials is prohibited. - iii.
+A Freestanding Cell Tower, Antennas, and all related equipment and appurtenances shall be a color that blends with the surroundings. - ii.
+The use of reflective materials is prohibited.

+- iii.
 Any wiring shall be covered with an appropriate cover or cable shield.
-No wiring may be visible. - (3) Co-Location: All new freestanding cell towers must allow for a minimum of one (1) co-location by other potential users. - (4) Disguised Towers: The Village encourages the use of disguised freestanding cell towers such as flag poles, monopines, or architectural elements.
-Such disguised towers are required as described in Section III.W.4.c.(1).v. of the Zoning Code above.
+No wiring may be visible. - (3) Future Co-Locations: All new Freestanding Cell Towers must allow for a minimum of one (1) Co-Location by other potential users. - (4) Disguised Towers: The Village encourages the use of Disguised Support Structures on Freestanding Cell Towers such as flag poles, monopines, or architectural elements.
+Such Disguised Support Structures are required as described in Section III.W.4.c.(1).v. of the Zoning Code above.